Pacific screech owl

 The Pacific screech owl (Megascops cooperi) is a species of owl in the family Strigidae.
 It is found in Costa Rica, El Salvador, Guatemala, Honduras, Mexico, and Nicaragua.

-Taxonomy and systematics

 The Pacific screech owl has sometimes been treated as a race of western screech owl (Megascops kennicottii) or eastern screech owl (M. asio) but its vocalizations are distinct from theirs.
 Two subspecies are recognized, the nominate M. c. cooperi and M. c. lambi.
 The latter has also sometimes been treated as a separate species.
+The IUCN has assessed the Pacific screech owl as being of Least Concern.
+Its population is estimated to exceed 50,000 mature individuals but is believed to be decreasing.

 Description

 The Pacific screech owl is a medium-sized member of Megascops and has prominent "ear" tufts and bright yellow eyes.
 The nominate subspecies is 23 to 26 cm long and weighs 145 to 175 g.
 Its facial disc is pale gray with a white and blackish border.
 Its crown and upperparts are a pale tawny gray with dusky and black vermiculation.
 Its closed wing shows two pale lines.
 It has paler off-white underparts with a darker herringbone pattern.
 M. c. lambi is 20 to 22 cm long and weighs 115 to 130 g.
 It is colored like the nominate with the addition of dark bars and streaks on the crown.